 dimensions compared with Level-1B data are due to the geometric correction / orthorectification applied by EnPT.

-Furthermore, the image is now projected in WGS84 / UTM zone 32N.
+Furthermore, the image is now projected in WGS84 / UTM zone 33N.

-Visualize the first band of the image and open a Spectral Library window as described above.
-The spectral information now contains atmospherically corrected bottom-of-atmosphere reflectance data.
+Right-click on the image in the Data Sources panel and selectto visualize an RGB band combination and open a Spectral Library window as described above.
+The spectral information now contains atmospherically corrected bottom-of-atmosphere reflectance data (scaled between 0 and 10000 by default).
 The two detector images have been merged so that their spectral information can now be used together.
 Spatio-temporal varying interferences on the spectra have been corrected as far as possible.

 The generated EnMAP Level-2A data can now be used for subsequent remote sensing applications.